 - No visitors for patients in isolation (unless special circumstances)

 - No visitors under the age of 18 (unless special circumstances)

 - Special or unusual circumstances to meet particular patient needs will warrant additional/multiple family visitation: i.e. end-of life, critically ill patient.

 Outpatient facilities (clinics, labs, infusion areas, radiology, etc.)

 To allow space for social distancing, Deaconess outpatient facilities are also limiting visitors.

-- Obstetrical patients at The Women’s Hospital may have support person for the duration of their stay.
+- Obstetrical patients at The Women’s Hospital may have one support person.
+This person must remain the same for the duration of the patient’s stay.

 Deaconess Cross Pointe

 - Outpatients should come to appointments alone.